msgr0/PlasEval/README.md

 ## Plasmid binning evaluation and comparison

 ### Evaluation
-In its **evaluation** mode of PlasEval, given a set of *predicted plasmid bins* resulting from a plasmid binning tools and a *ground truth* set of plasmid bins, where each true plasmid bin contains all the contigs that belong to one of the plasmid present in the sequenced isolate, PlasEval computes three statistics, the *precision*, the *recall* and the *F1-score* of the predicted plasmid bins with respect to the ground truth.
+In the **evaluation** mode of PlasEval, given a set of *predicted plasmid bins* resulting from a plasmid binning tools and a *ground truth* set of plasmid bins, where each true plasmid bin contains all the contigs that belong to one of the plasmid present in the sequenced isolate, PlasEval computes three statistics, the *precision*, the *recall* and the *F1-score* of the predicted plasmid bins with respect to the ground truth.

 For a group $X$ of contigs, we denote by $L(X)$ the cumulated length of the contigs in $X$.
 For a predicted plasmid bin $P$ and a ground truth plasmid bin $T$, we define the *overlap* between $P$ and $T$, denoted by $o(P,T)$, as the cumulated length of the contigs presents in both $P$ and $T$.